nancchan/saas-customer-onboarding-business-systems/incidents/incident_003_reporting_data_issue.md

 ## Summary

-A reporting discrepancy was identified where customer counts did not match the expected records.
+A simulated reporting discrepancy was identified where the customer count shown in a report did not match the expected number of customer records.

-This scenario demonstrates how reporting issues can require investigation of upstream data rather than simply changing the report itself.
+This scenario demonstrates how a reporting issue may require investigation of the underlying data rather than simply changing the report.

 ## Business Impact

+The discrepancy could result in:

-- Reported customer numbers were inaccurate
+- Incorrect customer counts
+- Misleading business information
-- Additional investigation was required
+- Additional investigation
-- Business users could receive misleading information
-- The source data required validation
+- Reduced confidence in reporting

 ## Investigation

-Steps performed:
+The following steps were used to investigate the issue:

-1. Reviewed the reporting results
+1. Reviewed the reported customer count.
-2. Compared reporting results against CRM data
+2. Compared the report results with the expected customer records.
-3. Reviewed customer information using SQL
+3. Reviewed the underlying customer data.
-4. Investigated possible data-quality issues
+4. Used SQL to investigate the customer records.
+5. Checked for possible duplicate or missing records.
+6. Compared the source data with the CRM data.
-5. Compared expected and actual results
+7. Reviewed the expected and actual results.

-## Root Cause
+## Possible Root Cause

-The discrepancy was caused by inconsistent customer data between systems and reporting sources.
+The simulated discrepancy was caused by inconsistent customer data between the source dataset and the reporting data.

+The investigation focused on the underlying data before assuming that the report itself was incorrect.

 ## Resolution

-- Reviewed affected records
-- Corrected data inconsistencies
-- Verified the customer dataset
-- Rechecked the expected reporting outcome
+The affected customer records were reviewed and the data inconsistency was corrected.

+The reporting result was then reviewed again to confirm that the customer count matched the expected data.

 ## Prevention

-- Perform regular data validation
+To reduce similar reporting issues:

-- Maintain accurate data mappings
+- Validate source data before reporting.
-- Monitor consistency between systems
+- Check customer record counts.
+- Investigate duplicates and missing records.
+- Compare reporting data with the source or CRM data.
-- Validate reporting data before using it for business decisions
+- Validate important reports before using them for business decisions.

 ## Business Intelligence Connection

-The incident demonstrates why business reporting depends on reliable underlying data.
+This scenario demonstrates the relationship between data quality and business reporting.

-A dashboard can display information accurately while still producing a misleading business result if the underlying data is incomplete or inconsistent.
+A report can display data correctly while still producing a misleading business result if the underlying data is incomplete or inconsistent.

+**Data Quality → CRM/Data Source → Reporting → Investigation → Correction → Validation**

+## Note

+This is an additional simulated troubleshooting scenario and is separate from the main UAT defect documented in Incident 001.